 DIY Spa Cover Lifter Steps

-As my spa is an Oasis Riverea which is on the larger size of hot tubs 2.3m x 2.4m you will firstly need to work out, how much over hang to want from each side of the spa.
+As my spa is an 8-person Oasis Riverea which is on the larger size of hot tubs 2.3m x 2.4m you will first need to work out, how much overhang to want from each side of the spa.
 I wanted 5cm or just enough to get your hand in to move the Hot tub cover lifter over.
-I wanted a stream line look.
+I wanted a streamlined look.

-My overall measurement was 2500mm so this is my 2 longest sides.
+This meant that my overall measurement was 2500mm so this is my 2 longest sides.
 This is where you will start to make your first two bends.
 Make your first bend and check your length.
 Taking into account the width of the pipe.
-Next make the second bend so your overall length is 2500.
+Next, make the second bend so your overall length is 2500.

-Work out the height of the pivot point shown above to the top of the spa.
-My measurement was 1050 mm
+Work out the height of the pivot point shown above the top of the spa.
+My measurement was 1050mm.